FabienChaynes/brainfuck_vm/README.md

 A `BrainfuckVM` instance is initialized with two arguments:
 - a string with the sequence of machine instructions
-- a string, eventually empty, that will be interpreted as an array of bytes using each character's ASCII code and will be consumed by the `,` instruction
+- an optional string, eventually empty, that will be interpreted as an array of bytes using each character's ASCII code and will be consumed by the `,` instruction

 The `BrainfuckVM#run!` method will run the code and `BrainfuckVM#output` will return the output of the interpreted code (always as a string), produced by the `.` instruction.